heroku/base-images/BUILD.md

 # Releasing Stack Images

-When building Stack Images for release, we use the Travis build system.
+When building Stack Images for release, we use the Circle CI build system.

 * Any push to `main` will build the images and push the `nightly` tag.
 * Any new tag will build the image and push the `latest` tag, as well as one with the name of the GIT tag.